KYVENetwork/docs/docs/introduction/networks.md

 ## Testnet - Kaon

 Kaon is KYVE's official testnet.
-It should mirror the mainnet and before upgrades are applied on mainnet they should first be successfully applied in this testnet.
-The same goes for new data pools.
+It is designed to replicate the mainnet.
+Before implementing upgrades on the mainnet, they must be effectively tested and applied on the Kaon testnet.
+The same principle applies to new data pools as well.

 <Tabs groupId="service">
   <TabItem value="webapp" label="WebApp">